 Our treatments are similar to those used in human physical therapy

+Any type of aquatic therapy is immensely beneficial to all types of pets with all types of conditions.
 The natural properties of water such as buoyancy, cohesion, hydrostatic pressure and resistance make it a unique and invaluable addition to any rehabilitation program.
 Severely debilitated or paralyzed pets can walk in water long before they can walk on land.
 Pets with severe arthritis can exercise in an environment that is non concussive on their sore joints.
+Jet massage is also helpful; like a big Jacuzzi for dogs with pain or edema.
+The safe cushion of the water allows for early walking in more patients just after surgery.
+Exercising overweight patients in water is more strenuous than on land.
+The resistance of the water can also add an additional challenge to the conditioning of athletic or working pets.
 Regardless of the condition, most patients are able to exercise longer and more safely in the water.

 Land Treadmill Exercise and Acclimation